 - In 2007, we created a coalition of existing university health-related programs on campus.
 Known as BeWell, this program touches the lives of over 70% of the university employees every year.

-- In 2008, we initiated Wellness on Wheels, a program designed to bring Fitness and/or Healthy Living classes to various University or SHC/LPCH locations.
+- In 2008, we initiated Wellness on Wheels, a program designed to bring Fitness and/or Healthy Living classes to various University or hospital locations.

 - In 2012, we partnered with Stanford Health Care and Stanford Children’s Health to create HealthySteps to Wellness, a program designed to help hospital employees adopt and maintain healthy lifestyle behaviors.

-- In 2018, we launched LeadWell, a program designed to empower leaders to create a culture of wellness for professional fulfillment.
-LeadWell has served national government agencies, academic institutions, health care systems, not-for-profit organizations and corporations around the world.
+- In 2018, we launched LeadWell, a program designed to empower leaders to create a culture of wellness and professional fulfillment.

-- In 2019, we joined University Human Resources (UHR) in a collaborative mission to support Stanford’s mission by fostering a productive work environment where people feel valued while demonstrating good stewardship of resources.
+- In 2019, we joined University Human Resources (UHR) in a collaborative mission to support Stanford’s mission by fostering a productive work environment where people feel valued.

-- We have grown to offer over 1,000 health education and fitness classes each year for university and hospital faculty, staff, retirees and their family members.
+- We have grown to offer nearly 500 health education and fitness classes each year for university and hospital faculty, staff, retirees and their family members.

 A global community inspired by the science of healthy living.

-The Health Improvement Program powers six health promotion programs and offers over 1,000 health education and fitness classes each year.
+The Health Improvement Program powers six health promotion programs and offers nearly 500 health education and fitness classes each year.

 Rooted in empirical research, our classes and health promotion programs have a strong foundation in science.
 Our experienced staff incorporate developing trends into our program offerings, while maintaining our commitment to quality services.